Left Wing Cracker Steve over in Memphis breaks it down:

 State News

-- Times Opinion: We need to talk about Mark Herndon - Chattanooga Times Free Press (Times Free Press)
+- Times Opinion: Americans won’t let COVID be erased from our memories - Chattanooga Times Free Press (Times Free Press)

 Wire Reports